LitSignal/site-policy/Policies/github-terms-of-service.md

 #### 5. License Grant to Other Users
 Any Content you post publicly, including issues, comments, and contributions to other Users' modules, may be viewed by others.
 By setting your modules to be viewed publicly, you agree to allow others to view and duplicate your modules.

 If you set your modules to be viewed publicly, you grant each User of Litsignal a nonexclusive, worldwide license to access your Content through the Litsignal Service, and to use, display and perform your Content, and to reproduce your Content solely on Litsignal as permitted through Litsignal's functionality.
-You may grant further rights if you [adopt a license](/articles/adding-a-license-to-a-module/#including-an-open-source-license-in-your-module).
+In addition, by publishing a module on Litsignal, you agree to license it under a [Creative Commons 0](https://creativecommons.org/publicdomain/zero/1.0/) license, meaning that anyone can then use your work in any way for any purpose and that you relinquish all legal claims of ownership under copyright law.

+Private and premium modules under paid accounts may be licensed under more restrictive terms.

 #### 6. Contributions Under Module License
 Whenever you make a contribution to a module containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
 If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supercede.